fgm/mongodb/README.txt

 =============

-MongoDB uses five variables for configuration.
+MongoDB uses six variables for configuration.
 These are not exposed in any UI currently.